ProjectEvergreen/greenwood/CONTRIBUTING.md

 ### Continuous Integration

 Greenwood makes active use [GitHub Actions](https://github.com/features/actions) and [Netlify deploy previews](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) as part of the workflow.
-Each time a PR is opened, a sequence of build steps defined _.github/workflows/_ are run for Linux and Windows.
+Each time a PR is opened, a sequence of build steps defined _.github/workflows/ci.yml_ are run for Linux and Windows including running tests, linting, and formatting.

 A deploy preview is also made available within the status checks section of the PR in GitHub and can be used to validate work in a live environment before having to merge.